HERITAGE TOUR - Central Rideau

 Smiths Falls via Cty.
 Rd.
 43 to Kilmarnock Lock - The next part of our journey takes us to another lock, Kilmarnock.
 Cross back over the bridge (heading south) and turn left at the lights onto Jasper Avenue.
 Continue along Jasper, bearing left to Old Slys Road.
 You will be passing the Heritage House Museum, a classically styled Victorian house carefully restored to 1867-75 features.
 Stop in and have a look.
 Continuing on, we cross the canal again and turn right onto Cty.
 Rd.
 43. Continuing along Cty.
 Rd.
 43, look for a turn to the right for Kilmarnock Lock (about 8 km down the road).
 Kilmarnock is a quiet, isolated lock.
 If there are boats locking through stop and have a look.

 Toledo via Hwy.
 8 to Philipsville, then west (right) on Hwy.
 42 to Forfar - As you drive along these country roads, keep your eye out for T-Houses.
 Many farmhouses had to be expanded to make room for growing families.
 A common way of doing this was by adding an extension, going back at a 90 degree angle to the main house, forming a T shape (with the top of the T facing the road).
 Sometimes you will see three or more generations of extensions.
-All this driving may have made you a bit peckish, so stop in at the cheese factory in Forfar.
+All this driving may have made you a bit peckish, so stop in at the Dairy Store in Forfar.
 It is at the west end of town, just after Cty.
 Rd.
 42 makes a sharp turn to the left.
-The present building dates back to 1923, but there were three previous factories, dating back to the mid 1800s, located in Forfar.
+The present building dates back to 1923, but there were three previous cheese factories, dating back to the mid 1800s, located in Forfar.
 At one time there were 80 cheese factories in the county.
 Pick up a delicious taste of eastern Ontario for yourself and give the kids some freshly made cheese curd (fresh curd squeaks as you chew it).